 ADMINISTRATIVE LIAISON'S REPORT

 Provost Rosati distributed several documents to the Senate and discussed each one briefly.
 A number of new degrees have been approved or are in the process of being approved, including a BS in Marketing, an option in Sales Management, and a Graduate Certificate policy has been proposed.
 Information was also presented about the academic performance of international students.
-A proposed process for identifying personnel needs if the Management Information Systems program is indeed eliminated were also presented, along with information about enrollment growth and its impact on the University Studies courses, data concerning contact versus credit hours as well as faculty workload data per concerns expressed at an earlier Senate meeting, program fee options, graduate program fees, information dealing with cutting scholarships, and the AQIP implementation schedule.
+A proposed process for identifying personnel needs if the Management Information Systems program is indeed eliminated were also presented, along with information about enrollment growth and its impact on the General Education courses, data concerning contact versus credit hours as well as faculty workload data per concerns expressed at an earlier Senate meeting, program fee options, graduate program fees, information dealing with cutting scholarships, and the AQIP implementation schedule.